Vidisha Lok Sabha constituency

 Vidisha is one of the 29 Lok Sabha constituencies in the Indian state of Madhya Pradesh.
 This constituency came into existence in 1967.
 This constituency covers parts of Raisen, Vidisha, Sehore and Dewas districts.

-Vidhan Sabha segments
+Legislative Assembly segments

-Presently, since the delimitation of the parliamentary and legislative assembly constituencies in 2008, Vidisha Lok Sabha constituency comprises the following eight Vidhan Sabha (Legislative Assembly) segments:
+Presently, since the delimitation of the parliamentary and legislative assembly constituencies in 2008, Vidisha Lok Sabha constituency comprises the following eight Legislative Assembly segments: